 - Require consideration of climate risk and mitigation of significant risks in collection, treatment and disposal of refuse and other solid waste permit applications.

 - Applicants seeking permits for major projects under the collection, treatment and disposal of refuse and other solid waste regulatory program must demonstrate that future physical climate risk has been considered.

-- ONGOING: Revised Commissioner Policy #49 would apply to all Solid Waste Management permit applications received after it goes into effect.
+- EXECUTED: Revised Commissioner Policy #49, updated December 14, 2022, applies to all Solid Waste Management permit applications.

 - CLCPA § 9 adds new CRRA § 17-b

 § 9.
 Chapter 355 of the laws of 2014, constituting the community risk 17 and resiliency act, is amended by adding two new sections 17-a and 17-b to read as follows:

 § 17-a.
 The department of environmental conservation shall take actions to promote adaptation and resilience, including:

 (a) actions to help state agencies and other entities assess the reasonably foreseeable risks of climate change on any proposed projects, taking into account issues such as: sea level rise, tropical and extra tropical cyclones, storm surges, flooding, wind, changes in average and peak temperatures, changes in average and peak precipitation, public health impacts, and impacts on species and other natural resources.

 (b) identifying the most significant climate-related risks, taking into account the probability of occurrence, the magnitude of the potential harm, and the uncertainty of the risk.